Key2-Success/USC-vs-UCLA-neighborhoods/README.md

 # USC vs UCLA neighborhoods
 This project was done for my Stats 140SL midterm (the class is Practice of Statistical Consulting, which I took Fall of 2017, under Professor Vivian Lew).
+I earned a 100% on this midterm (median: 97%, mean: 92%).

 ## Lessons Learned
 What I learned from this midterm, which was a short 1 hour timed test, were these key components for analyzing data when in a time crunch: